JosephGeoBenjamin/FedSECA-ByzantineTolerance/README.md

 6. The `datacode` folder has all dataset class implementations.
 Please download and process the datasets from appropriate sources.

 #### Downloads:
-Dataset splits used for training, NoteBooks for plotting and all config files are available in the Downloads of [WACV25 releases](https://github.com/JosephGeoBenjamin/FedRISE-ByzantineTolerance/releases/tag/wacv25-v1)
+Dataset splits used for training, NoteBooks for plotting and all config files are available in the Downloads of [CVPR2025 releases](https://github.com/JosephGeoBenjamin/FedRISE-ByzantineTolerance/releases/tag/cvpr25-v1)

 #### Possible Code Improvements:
 (for future self or others)
-1. Add multi-threading support to training multiple models in parallel
+1. Add multi-threading support to training multiple models in parallel, currently traiing happens sequentially
 2. Add support for loading and unloading models to disk for each round, to support experiments in cross-device setting with thousands of models without needing to fit all in GPU(s) similtaneously.